GiovanniSalmeri/yellow-pinboard/README.md

 `Max` = number of notices to show per shortcut, 0 for unlimited
 `Tags` = tags of notices to show, wrap multiple tags into quotes

-If you want to customise pinboards with CSS, write a `pinboard-custom.css` file, put it into your `system/extensions` folder, open file `system/extensions/yellow-system.ini` and change `PinboardStyle: custom`.
-Another option to customise pinboards with CSS is editing the files in your `system/themes` folder.
-It's recommended to use the latter option.
+If you want to customise the events with CSS, write a `pinboard-custom.css` file, put it into your `system/themes` folder, open file `system/extensions/yellow-system.ini` and change `PinboardStyle: custom`.

 ## How to create a pinboard